SarahMorgan/STEMGamechangers/README.md

 + Welcome any potential funders when they arrive for the final pitches.
 + Collate the teams’ slides together for the final pitches.
 + Thank everyone for coming at the end.
-+ Relax and eat cake!
-You did it!!
++ Relax and eat cake! :cake: You did it!!

 ## After the event:
 + Email all participants (including pitch attendees) with an evaluation form.
 Ours can be found at: ‘’.